Five Arrested as Police Thwart Plot to Rob Prime Bank in Nairobi CBD

 Read: Two Police Officers, Cashier Arrested Over Robbery At Prime Bank

-In a well-calculated operation, police ambushed the suspects a few minutes past midnight before they could raid the bank.
+In a well-calculated operation, police ambushed the suspects a few minutes past midnight before they could drill their way into the bank.

-Police identified the suspects as Mulo, Muderwa, Muriuki, Mungai and Njuka.
+Police identified the suspects as Charles Mulo, Fredrick Muderwa, Jesse Muriuki, Gabriel Mungai and Reuben Njuka.

 According to the officers, Njuka had already cut the ceiling and hid in it upon noticing the presence of the men in uniform.